idsc-frazzoli/CS1-Notebooks/README.md

 We support two ways of using (Jupyter) notebooks:

-1. <u>Download and run the notebooks locally</u>.
+1. <u>Downloading and runing the notebooks locally</u>.
 Download the files locally, and then run them either through the web browser or VS Code.
 (Note that integrations with other IDEs exist, but we will not support them officially).
-2. <u>Using Google Colab</u>.:
+2. <u>Using Google Colab</u>.
+Click on the Colab notebook link on Moodle and create a ETH Google account if you have not done so.

 Note that the first option will usually result in a smoother experience, especially with interactive plots.